g185/ArTeller/second_presentation/Evaluation.md

 For this aspect of ArTeller we will evaluate the following:

 1. **Loudness of the speaker**, measured in dB.
 The speaker must not be too loud in order to not annoy uninterested people, heuristic measure

-2. **Interferences among multiple speakers**, Nearby speakers must not interfere with each other, it is an heuristic measure.
-This should be guaranteed by our priority management algorithm

 ## Local MQTT
 Concerning the MQTT part, we will evaluate the following: